10 Steps to a Cleaner Cleanroom

-People are the single, greatest challenge to contamination control in a cleanroom.
+The single, greatest challenge to contamination control in a cleanroom is people.
 A statistic from Cleanroom Technology states that “people can, when walking, produce about 1,000,000 particles ≥0.5 µm and several thousand microbe-carrying particles per minute”.
 [Ref: Cleanrooms Technology, Author B. Whyte].

 Cleanroom clothing can reduce 0.5µm particles by up to 50%, as long as they are donned, processed and stored correctly.
 However, the use of cleanroom clothing alone is not sufficient.